TL;DR

 - Subthemes: Usability Issues, Payment Process

 Each new response is categorized into existing themes instead of forming new ones, ensuring consistency in tracking trends over time.
-This structure aligns analysis with business objectives and enables comparison with past research.

 2. Semantic vs. Latent Approaches: How Deep Should the Analysis Go?